 The IIACC community blog seeks to bring awareness to autism and related topics that may be of interest to communities in Indiana.
 A few considerations before you start:

 We encourage you to align your topic with goal areas from the Indiana Comprehensive Plan for Individuals with ASD.
 This will help expand information available particular to areas of priority.
 However, if it is not fully aligned with the goal areas, it is okay as well.

-- Goal 1: Facilitation of IIACC Vision and Implementation
+- Goal 1: Facilitation of IIACC Vision & Implementation

-- Goal 3: Early and Continuous Developmental and Medical Screening for ASD
+- Goal 3: Early & Continuous Developmental & Medical Screening for ASD Responses

-- Goal 4: Access to ASD Health, Mental, Education, and Social Services For Individuals with ASD
+- Goal 4: Access to All Needed ASD Health, Mental, Education & Social Services

 - Goal 5: Successful Youth Transition to Adult Services, Work, & Independence within Inclusive Communities

 - Goal 6: Adequate Equitable Access to Resources, Funding, Inclusive Community & Basic Living Conditions to Meet Quality of Life Outcomes